alfredmayaki/alfredmayaki/README.md

-s- 👋🏾 Hi, I’m @alfredmayaki
+- 👋🏾 Hi, I’m @alfredmayaki
 - 👀 I’m interested in Economics
 - 🌱 I’m currently learning Spatial Econometrics in R
 - 💞️ I’m looking to collaborate on Labour Economics and Infrastructure-related research publications.